Frequently Asked Questions

 What is included in the overall cost of the program?

 Our programs are competitively priced.
-Besides the program, the cost includes the graduation fee, healthcare training in CPR, OSHA, and HIPAA.
-Depending on the program, two sets of scrubs, textbooks, and a medical kit will be provided.
+Besides the program tuition, the cost includes the graduation fee and healthcare training in CPR, OSHA, and HIPAA.
+Depending on the program, a set of scrubs, textbooks, and other supplies will be provided.

 -